 My name is Bo Andersen and I am a software developer from Denmark.

-I am a software developer who has previously worked a successful company, which operates one of the largest websites in Denmark, before deciding to teach full time.
-I have worked with programming for a decade, primarily with web development.
-I have a bachelor's degree in computer science and have worked with programming in my spare time before, during and after completing my education.
+I am a software developer who has previously worked at a successful company, which operates one of the largest websites in Denmark, before deciding to teach full time.
+I have worked with programming for a decade and have a bachelor's degree in computer science.
+I started out learning to code by building websites in PHP, but have since worked with many other technologies such as Java, Elasticsearch (ELK), Python, Docker, AWS, etc.